aseyboldt/covadapt/README.md

 C = \text{diag}\left(\sqrt{\frac{\text{Var}(p)}{\text{Var}(\nabla p)}}\right).
 $$

-This diagonal preconditioner is already implemented in pymc and nuts-rs.
+This diagonal preconditioner is already implemented in PyMC and nuts-rs.

-If we approximate the integral in $F$ with a finite number of samples using a monte carlo estimete, we find that $F$ is minimal if
+If we approximate the integral in $F$ with a finite number of samples using a Monte Carlo estimate, we find that $F$ is minimal if

 $$
 \text{Cov}(x_i) = \hat{\Sigma} \text{Cov}(\nabla x_i) \hat{\Sigma}
 $$

 If we have more dimensions than draws this does not have a unique solution, so we introduce regularization.
-Some regularization methods based on the logdet or trace of $\Sigma$ or $\Sigma^{-1}$ still allow more or less explicit solutions as a algebraic Riccatti equations that sometimes can be made to scale reasonably with the dimension, but in my experiments the geodesic distance to $I$, $R(\hat\Sigma)=\sum\log(\sigma_i) ^ 2$ seems to work better.
+Some regularization methods based on the logdet or trace of $\Sigma$ or $\Sigma^{-1}$ still allow more or less explicit solutions as a algebraic Riccati equations that sometimes can be made to scale reasonably with the dimension, but in my experiments the geodesic distance to $I$, $R(\hat\Sigma)=\sum\log(\sigma_i) ^ 2$ seems to work better.

-To avoid quadratic memory and computational costs with the dimensionality, we write $\hat{\Sigma} = D(I + Q\Sigma Q^T - QQ^T)D$ where $Q\in\mathbb{R}^{N\times k}$ orthogonal and $D, \Sigma$ diagonal, so that we can perform all operations necessary for hmc or nuts in $O(Nk^2)$.
+To avoid quadratic memory and computational costs with the dimensionality, we write $\hat{\Sigma} = D(I + Q\Sigma Q^T - QQ^T)D$ where $Q\in\mathbb{R}^{N\times k}$ orthogonal and $D, \Sigma$ diagonal, so that we can perform all operations necessary for HMC or NUTS in $O(Nk)$.

 We can now define a Riemannian metric on the space of all $(D, Q, \Sigma)$ as a pullback of the fisher information metric of $N(0, \hat\Sigma)$